- Porcelain ceramic produces gentler heat than standard ceramic

 Overall, I like the InfinitiPro Tourmaline Ceramic Curling Wand because it’s very affordable and has simple controls.

-- Tourmaline Ceramic Technology for even heat and frizz reduction
+- Tourmaline ceramic produces even heat and reduces frizz

 - Heats up quickly